Customers in Financial Difficulty

 Other Useful contacts

-Advice NI, is a registered charity, delivering a range of advice services to the public including Business Debt Service.
-Business Debt Service are working with Advice NI to provide free tailored, independent and impartial advice for Sole Traders, Partnerships and Limited Companies.
+Advice NI and the Independent Advice Network offer free and confidential advice across Northern Ireland for Sole Traders, Partnerships and Limited Companies.
 It provides telephone debt advice and solutions for trading or former trading businesses experiencing financial difficulties, whatever the circumstance or situation.
-Contact can be made by:

 You may wish to consider consulting a professional adviser, for example your accountant or solicitor to provide financial, legal and debt advice.
 It is important you consider the costs involved in seeking this advice before engaging their services.